Xisanqi Subdistrict

 Xisanqi Subdistrict (Xīsānqí Jiēdào (西三旗街道)) is a subdistrict inside of Haidian District, Beijing, China.
-It borders Huilongguan and Huoying Subdistricts to the north, Dongxioakou and Dongsheng Towns to the east, Aoyuncun Subdistrict to the south, and Qinghe Subdistrict to the west.
+It borders Huilongguan and Huoying Subdistricts to the north, Dongxiaokou and Dongsheng Towns to the east, Aoyuncun Subdistrict to the south, and Qinghe Subdistrict to the west.
 Its population was 157,643 in 2020.

 The name Xisanqi (西三旗 (West Three Banners)) referred to the designation of the army stationed here during the Ming dynasty.

 History

 In 1952, the subdistrict was still part of Dongjiao District of Beijing, and it was transferred to Haidian District in 1956.
 It was formally founded as a subdistrict in 2000.

 Administrative Divisions

 Xisanqi Subdistrict was composed of 27 communities as of 2020: